Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Related Work

-\textbf{Semi-supervised semantic segmentation.} Semi-supervised learning(SSL) proposes a new perspective to tackle semantic segmentation with the requirements of a large amount of annotated data.
-SSL can be grouped into consistency regularization based methods \cite{tarvainen2017mean, berthelot2019remixmatch, sohn2020fixmatch, chen2021semi, hu2021semi, french2019semi, wang2022semi, souly2017semi, hung2018adversarial} and self-training based methods~\cite{yuan2021simple, he2021re, yang2021st++, zou2020pseudoseg, xie2020self}.
 Consistency-based methods enforce the model to generate the same prediction from augmented images and original ones.
-Temporal ensembling \cite{laine2016temporal} implements the idea of ensemble multiple checkpoints on the epoch of students.
-Especially, mean teacher~\cite{tarvainen2017mean, berthelot2019remixmatch, wang2020deep} employs the idea of the exponential moving average of the model parameters to update the weights of the teacher model.
-Moreover, the student model is supervised under the pseudo label generated by the teacher model.
+Temporal ensembling~\cite{laine2016temporal} implements the idea of ensemble multiple checkpoints of students.
+In particular, mean teacher~\cite{tarvainen2017mean, berthelot2019remixmatch, wang2020deep} employs the exponential moving average of the model parameters to update the weights of the teacher model.
+Moreover, the student model is supervised under the pseudo-label generated by the teacher model.

 Co-training for consistency~\cite{ke2020guided, chen2021semi} feeds the same image into two different initialized networks and uses the pseudo labels generated from one branch to supervise the other branch.
-U$^2$PL~\cite{wang2022semi} provided a method to select reliable annotations from unreliable candidate pixels.
-Self-training~\cite{yuan2021simple, yang2021st++, xie2020self, he2021re} based methods aim at generating pseudo labels to enlarge the training set.
-It uses a teacher model to generate the pseudo-labels based on suitable data augmentation and threshold.
-Unlike these methods, our approach has two student networks and two auxiliary mean teacher networks.
-Furthermore, we consider the image, feature, and network perturbations in the same framework, boosting the student network's performance.
+U$^2$PL\cite{wang2022semi} designs a method to select reliable annotations from unreliable candidate pixels.
+Self-training ~\cite{yuan2021simple, yang2021st++, xie2020self, he2021re} based methods aim at generating pseudo labels to enlarge the training set.
+They use a teacher model to generate pseudo-labels based on suitable data augmentation and thresholds.
+Unlike these methods, our approach designs two student networks and two auxiliary mean teacher networks.
+Furthermore, we apply augmentation to the images and feature augmentation in the same framework, boosting the student network's performance.